justokaou/encryptsync/README.md

 ## 📦 Debian Packaging

-EncryptedSync can be packaged into a `.deb` file for easy distribution or installation across Debian-based systems.
+EncryptSync can be packaged into a `.deb` file for easy distribution or installation across Debian-based systems.

 ### 🛠️ Build Requirements